godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 6 2015-01-01 01:06:16 0.6781178    1      6 1420070776
 ```

 For most dataframe operations, this is nice to start playing with, but don't expect the full flexibility of base R just yet.
-As of right now dates and dateimes cannot be summerized and they cannot be used in models.
-This is a current known issue in [Jira](https://issues.apache.org/jira/browse/SPARK-10520) that peolpe are working on.
+Right now dates and datetimes cannot be summarized and they cannot be used in models.
+This is a current known issue in [Jira](https://issues.apache.org/jira/browse/SPARK-10520) that people are working on.

 #### Levenshtein